nichtich/Pandoc-Elements/README.md

 AST elements are encoded as Perl data structures equivalent to the JSON structure, emitted with pandoc output format `json`.
-All elements are blessed objects that provide the following methods:
+All elements are blessed objects that provide the following methods.
+Additional accessor methods for particular elements are listed below at each element.

 ## ELEMENT METHODS